 How to Choose the Best Island to Visit in Hawaii for First Timers – An Island by Island Guide

 I hope that thinking about the factors above help you choose which island to visit for your first trip to Hawaii.
 If you’re still wondering which Hawaiian island to pick, here’s a few thoughts on each one, along with my recommendations according to the kind of trip you’re considering.

 Staying in Maui For First Time Visitors

-Here’s the lowdown on the kinds of travelers that are likely to enjoy Maui the most out of any of the Hawaiian islands.
+Here’s the lowdown on the kinds of travelers that are likely to enjoy Maui the most out of any of the Hawaiian islands for their first trip.

 Maui is the best Hawaiian island to choose for honeymooners or families with small children